Introducing South Africa

 Freshlyground, Ladysmith Black Mambazo, Hugh Masekela, and Miriam Makeba.

 Invictus (2009), Amandla: Revolution in Four-Part Harmony (2002), Safe House (2012), and District 9 (2009).

-South African wine from the Cape Winelands, locally-produced beer like Jack Black and Mitchell's.
+South African wine from the Cape Winelands, locally produced beer such as Jack Black and Mitchell's.

 Cape Malay curries, boerewors, or a typical Durban 'bunny chow'.

 Ndebele beaded jewellery, wooden and soapstone carvings.

 Pack malaria tablets before heading to Kruger, and lots of insect repellent.

 The Hermanus Whale Festival celebrates the arrival of dozens of humpback whales each spring.
 The National Arts Festival in Grahamstown hosts the best music, art, theatre and comedy from around South Africa in July.
 The world-famous Comrades Marathon is run between Durban and Pietermaritzburg every year in May.